TW2002/twscript/README.md

     Windows: %USERPROFILE%/.vscode/extensions.<BR>
     Mac/Linux: $HOME/.vscode/extensions.<BR>

-- Dowload this extention, and unzip into folder under the extensions folder called "tscript".
+- Dowload this extention, and unzip into folder under the extensions folder called "twscript-20.20.1".

 - Open VS Code, and open the Color Theme picker with File > Preferences > Color Theme.<br>
    You can also use the keyboard shortcut Ctrl+K Ctrl+T to display the picker.<br>
    Select "[TWX] Dark Theme" from the picker.

+- You can also select the theme from the extention setting:
 ![image](https://user-images.githubusercontent.com/3355654/72086597-c8b14780-32cc-11ea-86df-c41e1a390b19.png)

 ## Features